Since 1994, we’ve been on an adventure with the St. Louis community: a shared journey towards a common goal.

 We believe positive change takes courage and ambition.
 Our grant recipients embrace their desire to have a strong positive impact on society.
 We are honored to walk alongside these organizations as they seize possibilities, turn them into outcomes, and pioneer for a better St. Louis.

-The first step of applying for a grant from The Dana Brown Charitable Trust is to submit a Letter of Intent by completing this form on our website.
-Letters of Intent are due on February 15th for our Spring grant cycle and August 15th for our Fall grant cycle.
 In the event the Grantmaking Committee is interested in pursuing your funding request, you will receive an invitation to apply for the upcoming grant cycle.
 The invitation will include detailed instructions about how and where to apply.

 As a point of reference, once invited, completed full-grant applications are to be submitted via our website using a private link provided by the Grantmaking Committee by May 15th (Spring) or November 15th (Fall) depending on the grant cycle you are invited to apply for.